 Searching the veterinary literature for copper toxicity is not for the faint of heart.
 There are experiments where they have caused death in goats with extremely high levels of copper sulfate that were injected, sometimes intravenously, or given orally.
 It was always very high levels of copper sulfate, sometimes given for three days in a row before goats started to die, and it didn’t always kill all of the goats.
 Because the primary symptom of copper toxicity with copper sulfate is abdominal pain, this is a painful death to watch.

 I’ve personally read more than 15 studies that used copper oxide wire particles in sheep and goats for parasite control, and there was never a case of toxicity in any of those studies in either goats or the sheep.
 It’s important to note that sheep have a much lower tolerance for copper than goats.
 Reading those studies is what finally put my mind at ease.
-I concluded that if sheep didn’t die from copper toxicity after being given copper oxide wire particles, then my goats would definitely be fine — and I’ve been supplementing my goats with COWP since 2007.
+I concluded that if sheep didn’t die from copper toxicity after being given copper oxide wire particles, then my goats would definitely be fine.
+I’ve been supplementing my goats with COWP since 2007, and we have done numerous liver tests on goats that died, and all of the copper levels have been mid-range normal.

 To learn more about copper in goats, click on the links in this article, and sign up for my free online course that includes three videos, as well as downloadable handouts.